-Also you can swap freshly grated coconut for desiccated variety.
+Also you can swap freshly grated coconut for desiccated variety or leave it out completely if you wish.
+I like the slight texture and depth that it adds to a creamy curry.
 Large prawns are ideal for this dish as they hold their own lending a moist succulent flavour to the dish steeping in the spiced gravy.

 Click here to win a copy of Jamie Oliver’s cookbook ‘Jamie’s 15 Minute Meals’ this Christmas!

 12-15 large prawns shelled and deveined with the tails left on